Ras Sedr massacre: El Arish

 According to the Egyptian Organization for Human Rights, the Israeli Defense Forces had massacred hundreds of Egyptian prisoners of war or wounded soldiers in the Sinai peninsula, earlier in the day.
 Survivors alleged later that about 400 wounded Egyptians were buried alive outside the captured El Arish International Airport, and that 150 prisoners in the mountains of the Sinai were run over by Israeli tanks.

 Legacy

 It has been suggested that the massacre may have fed into the retaliatory killing of dozens of Israeli prisoners by Egyptian forces in the 1973 Yom Kippur War.
 Remains of bodies wearing IDF uniform with POW tags were found in the ruins of the Bar Lev Line.

-Batya Gur's literary crime novel, "Murder in Jerusalem" (Harper, 2006; ISBN 9780060852948), uses the suppressed memory of the Ras Sedr massacre as the foundation of her plot, which was elaborated in collaboration with Ram Loevy.
+Batya Gur's literary crime novel, "Murder in Jerusalem", uses the suppressed memory of the Ras Sedr massacre as the foundation of her plot, which was elaborated in collaboration with Ram Loevy.